CaioCeretta/Cod3r/mentoria/fundamentos/paradigms/comments.md

   ○ Key concepts introduced by Structured Programming

     ■  Execution Stack:
-      □ It is the whole application execution pile showing who called who, for us to know that: "oh, the main function called the function x that called function y, which called the function z that returned the error¨.
+      □ It shows the sequence of function calls during program execution, helping trace the origin of an error — known as the `stack trace`

       □ When there's an error in the stack, it returns to us that giant message full of errors, but inside of it, it shows the `stack trace`, that is the trace from the whole stack until the error, this is a way for us to know where it was that caused the problem, and where it originated.
-      □ In the beginning, with `goto` paradigm, it could go to any place of the code, the line 287 could send to the line 4, for example, which is why it is the most flexible existent pattern.
-However, flexibility is not everything and in some cases it can be undesired when looking for having a more readable and maintainable program.
-Since that using goto we can take city streets as an example, it would be like allowing driving the wrong way, going against traffic, taking prohibited turns, and so on.
-      □ On the non-structured programming, that is a more flexible kind, it was shown after multiple debates, that it could be a problematic way to program, and structured programming started being used, because it is "verifiable", we can isolate parts of the application, what we could'nt using goto □ Therefore, the idea of a stack, is that one function calls other one, and it would work like:
+      □ Before structured programming, `goto` was used, allowing jumps to any part of the code (e.g., from line 287 to line 4), which made code chaotic and hard to maintain.
+      □ Structured programming replaced `go to` with `direct control transfer`, making programs easier to understand and verify

+      □ Example of a call stack:
-        1. Call a function main, which is now the base of the stack
+        1. The program starts at `main()` — base of the stack
-        2. Through the main function, we call another function named initialize, which will now on one level above
-        3. Through initialize, we call other function named environmentVars()
+        2. `main()` calls `initialize()` — added to the top of the stack
+        3. `initialize()` calls `environmentVars()` — added above
-        4. After each invocation, when it finishes, it will leave the pile and the stack control will go back to the function that called it.
+        4. When a function finishes, it is removed from the stack, and control returns to the caller.

-      □ This is called direct control transference, and from goto to now, every paradigm "took away powers" from the programmer, in the same way that traffic signals, traffic direction, signs, also take power from the drivers, because if we don't take it away, it would become chaotic.
-      □ We can now think: "Ok, but which kind of resource was brought with structured programming?".
-It brought order and discipline for the direct control transference, which is the big addition procedural programming presented for the way developer used before to program.

     ■ Control Structures:
-      □ Such as if, else, for, while.
-The control flow would take us to any place of the application, and now we have a sequential program that transfers the control to other applications.
+      □ Controls such as `if`, `else`, `for`, and while define the flow of a program.

+      □ These allow for sequential, conditional, and loop based execution in readable, structured manner.

     ■ Scopes:
-      □ The scope is basically function levels, within a scope we can create or destruct variables, that they're going to be restrained within that scope and we have the global scope, which is the scope outside of functions, let's use this example
+      □ Scope refers to the visibility and lifetime of variables.

+      □ There are two main types

+        - Global Scope: Outside of functions
+        - Local Scope: Inside functions

       ```ts
         let lastResult = 0;

-        function sum(a: number, b: number): number {
+        function sum(a: number, b: number): number {,
           const result = a + b
           lastResult = result
           return result